Environmental

 of isolated areas.

-Management and Health and Nutrition Indicators for USAID’s DAP II
+Management, and Health and Nutrition Indicators for USAID’s DAP

-USAID/CARE/CRS/ADRA.
-Mr Healy is team leader for this economic and
+served as the team leader for this economic and social study.
+The

-social study.
-The principal objective of the study is to acquire
+principal objective of the study was to acquire indicators from

-indicators from approximately 2400 households across the country
+approximately 2400 households across the country who are supported

-who are supported by the NGOs: CARE, ADRA and CRS, and to establish
+by the NGOs: CARE, ADRA and CRS, and to establish scenarios based

-scenarios based on these indictors for year “zero”.
-This study will
+on these indictors for year “zero”.
+This study assisted the development

-in 5 years to assess the impact of the DAP II programme upon its
+impact of the DAP II program upon its beneficiaries throughout Madagascar.

 The World Bank and Ministries of Transport, Meteorology, and Public